onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 the voltage regulator for the NorCal 40A in [_The Electronics of Radio_][book] is remarkably brief.
 A line on page 152 simply states,

-> We will not study regulators but detailed information about this regultor
+> We will not study regulators but detailed information about this regulator
 > is given in Appendix D.

-Thumbing through Appendix D, I found a remarkably thurough parts sheet, but little insight into what and why.
+Thumbing through Appendix D, I found a remarkably thorough parts sheet, but little insight into what and why.
 Given that building my own radio is all about learning, I decided to dig into the details and figure out how the power supply in the [NorCal 40A][] works.
 Before we get into that though, here's a picture of